 - Operations-enabling technology in ground and flight systems

 - Cross support and interoperability

 - Spaceflight operations

-Since its inception in 1990, SpaceOps has held thirteen biennial conferences hosted by various countries around the world.
+Since its inception in 1990, SpaceOps has held fifteen biennial conferences hosted by various countries around the world.
 This international forum discusses state-of-the-art operations principles, methods, and tools and provide an opportunity to foster managerial and technical interchange on all aspects of space mission operations, including such areas as robotics, human, earth orbiting, and deep space aspects of space operations.